 What is rental car insurance?

-You can get rental car insurance in a few ways.
-It may be included in your personal auto insurance policy, it may be part of your credit card insurance package, or you can get it with your travel insurance.
-Otherwise, you can purchase it through the car rental company – though it’s typically more expensive this way.
+Rental car insurance provides coverage when you're driving a rental car.
+It may be included in your personal auto insurance policy, be part of your credit card insurance package, or be available with your travel insurance.

 Purchasing rental car insurance from the rental company isn't mandatory as long as you have some other form of car insurance that meets the legal requirements in the province.